streamanalyze/sa.documentation/source/accessing-external-systems.html.md

 system generated concatenation of table and data source name. ``The parameter *updatable* gives an updatable mapped type.
 The parameter *supertypes``* is a [vector](#vector) of either type names or type objects, or a mixture of both.
-The effect is that Amos II will perceive the mapped type as an immediate subtype of the supertypes.\
+The effect is that sa.amos will perceive the mapped type as an immediate subtype of the supertypes.\

 There are also two other variants of *import\_table()*  <span